ss-github-code/capstone_recsys/report/report.md

 - We only require ordinal encoder to encode string like categorical features.

 ### 2. [Wide & Deep](https://arxiv.org/abs/1606.07792): Wide & Deep Learning for Recommender Systems
+The following illustration of the architecture is taken from the [paper](https://arxiv.org/abs/1606.07792):

 <img src="https://github.com/ss-github-code/capstone_recsys/blob/main/report/images/architect_widendeep.png?raw=true" alt="The architecture of Wide & Deep"/>